COVID Didn’t Kill the Gay Scene. But It May Change It.

 As gay men, we’ve already been robbed years of social development, and COVID hasn’t been helpful.
 “Overall, I think it’s been really detrimental to our community, which relies on the chosen family,” said Storholm.
 “Everyone’s been focused on staying safe from the virus, but what about the detrimental impact that social isolation and loneliness have on people?”

-“I’m anticipating almost like a roaring-20s sense of freedom,” Piro said.
+“I’m anticipating almost like a Roaring Twenties sense of freedom,” Piro said.
 “People being locked away for so long, that first night out, I picture it being a cracking electric energy of pent-up sexual tension.
 I will not be surprised if people are fucking in the street.”